 The wrist contains several tiny bones.
 If one or more of these bones fractures, treatment must be sought out immediately.
 Delayed treatment could result in permanent discomfort, stiffness, or deformity, making it difficult for patients to perform routine daily tasks.
 A wrist fracture can cause immense pain and limited hand movement but treatment can provide relief.
-Dr. Gregg A. Vagner is a fellowship-trained specialist who can treat a fractured wrist through both nonsurgical and surgical treatments at our Cedar Park, TX, office or other locations throughout Austin.
+At our Cedar Park, TX, office or other locations throughout Austin, our orthopedic specialists can treat a fractured wrist through both nonsurgical and surgical treatments

 There are several warning signs that indicate a wrist fracture has occurred.
 For example, a broken wrist may cause: